sriumcp/docs/docs/tutorials/abn/abn.md

 ```

 ## Deploy candidate version
 Deploy the candidate version of the backend.
-The candidate version is associated with Track 2.
+The candidate version is associated with Version 2.

 ```shell
 kubectl create deployment recommender-candidate --image=iter8/abn-sample-backend:0.13-v2 kubectl expose deployment recommender-candidate --port=8091
 ```

-> The resources created above are the same as the resources listed under Track 2 in the Iter8 service configuration.
+> The resources created above are the same as the resources listed under Version 2 in the Iter8 service configuration.

-??? note "Behind the scenes: traffic splitting, user stickiness, and metrics"
+??? note "Behind the scenes"
+    Suppose the app under consideration is an online store.
+Users can use the `List()` API of the frontend to view a ranked list of products.
+They can use the `Buy()` API of the frontend to buy items in their shopping cart.
+When the frontend receives a `List()` request, it invokes the `Rank()` API of the bankend to receive a list of product recommendations, and surfaces this to the user.

+    The following sequence diagram illustrates how users, frontend, backend, and the Iter8 service interact.
+The frontend invokes the `Lookup(name, user)` API of the Iter8 service to determine the backend version; here, `name` is the name of the app being A/B tested (`recommender`) in this tutorial, and `user` is the unique ID of the user.
+It uses this version to receive recommendations from the backend and answer the user query.
+When the user buys items, it uses the `WriteMetric(name, user, metric, value)` API of the Iter8 service to report business metrics (such as total price, and the number of items in this example).

     ```mermaid
     sequenceDiagram
         actor U1 as User1
         actor U2 as User2
         participant F as Frontend
-        participant B1 as Backend <br> track-1
-        participant B2 as Backend <br> track-2
-        participant I as Iter8 service
+        participant B1 as Backend <br> Version 1 participant B2 as Backend <br> Version 2 participant I as Iter8 service
         U1->>F: List()
         activate F
-        F->>I: Lookup()
+        F->>I: Lookup(name, user)
         activate I
-        I-->>F: Track 1
+        I-->>F: Version 1
         deactivate I
         F->>B1: Rank()
         B1-->>F: Recommendations